metal-stack/cli/docs/metalctlv2_login.md

 ```
       --context string    the context into which the token gets injected, if not specified it uses the current context or creates a context named default in case there is no current context set
   -h, --help              help for login
-      --provider string   the provider used to login with (default "oidc")
+      --provider string   the provider used to login with (default "openid-connect")
 ```

 ### Options inherited from parent commands